Find everything you need to know to start your journey at Nova SBE!

 - Send us a Message

-We have included here some general knowledge regarding public transportations so that you can travel to the university with ease, as well as some key informations about our incredible university such as the schedules of the facilities, suggestions to get to know Carcavelos and the many clubs and initiatives that SBE has in store for you!
-Also we have important information about Covid and its relationship with the campus (we know that this is very saddening but nonetheless it is very important)!
+The following pages include various tips and key informations we wish were provided to us when we first stepped foot in Nova.
+Included here is also some general knowledge regarding public transportations so that you can travel to the university with ease, as well as the schedules of the facilities, suggestions to get to know Carcavelos and the many clubs and initiatives that SBE has in store for you!
+Additionaly, we have provided important information regarding Covid and the various rules and duties you must comply as a NOVA SBE Student.

 After all this time you may be wondering who we are.
 Well, we are all the guidance you may need for this new chapter of your life: we are the SU, specifically the Pedagogical Department.
 We pledge to support you and represent you to the best of our capacities!